 - Bubble wrap or sturdy padding for delicate items?

 - What color, material, and texture fit your brand?

-Now, add in your items and arrange them nicely so that the first thing your customer sees when opening their box is appealing.
+Now, add your items and arrange them nicely so that the first thing your customer sees when opening their box is appealing.
 Take photos and videos of the unboxing experience to place on your website and social media accounts.
-This creates an expectation so that the buyer knows exactly what their colleague, family member, or friend will receive.
+This creates an expectation that the buyer knows exactly what their colleague, family member, or friend will receive.

 Step 5 – Create Your Website to Accept Credit Cards